-Recently we worked with food brand Bay’s kitchen to create a number of images to support their recipe blogs, and for use across their website and social media platforms.
+Recently we worked with food brand Bay’s kitchen to create a number of recipe photography images to support their blogs, and for use across their website and social media platforms.

 The way we start prepping for recipe photography shoots varies.
 It is completely dependent on what the client requires and at what stage of development the company is at.
 Sometimes we are working with big household names that know exactly how everything should look and guide us.
 Other times we are working with small start ups who want more of a creative input.

-Bay’s Kitchen lays somewhere in the middle of that spectrum and already have a base of great photography from previous recipe creations.
+Bay’s Kitchen lays somewhere in the middle of that spectrum and already have a base of great recipe photography images from previous creations.
 As a food photographer, it’s great to work hard to create photographs that not only matches but betters your reference points.

-So we had a basis of what was to be shot but needed to put together a creative structure.
+So we had a basis of what was to be shot but needed to put together a creative structure for this recipe photography shoot.
 With the aim of giving the client something a bit different.
 Firstly we ask the client if they have examples of how they imagine the end result will look.
 Then using those examples we create a mood board, growing their ideas and adding our own creative input.

 After that it’s a case of putting a shot list together and getting the sign off from the client.
 The preparation at this stage is really important but we never confine ourselves to our pre-approved plan.
 If we or the client has an idea on the day of the shoot that we/they want to try out we go for it.
-Some of our best ideas come while we’ve already started shooting.
+On a recipe photography shoot, some of our best ideas come while we’ve already started shooting.

-We may be skilled at shooting food but we are by no means trained in cooking it!
+We may be skilled at shooting food and recipe photography, but we are by no means trained in cooking those recipes!
 So we brought in food stylist Holly Cowgill to work with us to create the dishes.
 Once the food was made it was our time to shine, shooting a variety of wide angle shots and macro close ups and at a 45 degree angle, plus macro to highlight key ingredients.
 In addition, we worked to create product images in view and portraits of Bay with the finished dishes as well.

 When shooting recipe photography we try and give the client as much variety in the delivered images as possible.
 Our aim is to give the brands we work with as much as we can, within the time we have.
 We want them to walk away with a bank of images they not only can use for their key purpose, but also extras that might work great on social or in email campaigns.

-We worked together to bring a combination of our selection of in-house backgrounds and a wonderful array of props provided by Bay.
-Despite planning, there’s always an amount of trial and error on set: sometimes you don’t know exactly what will harmonize in colour, shape and pattern until it’s in front of the lens.
+We worked together on this recipe photography shoot to bring a combination of our selection of in-house backgrounds and a wonderful array of props provided by Bay.
+Despite planning, there’s always an amount of trial and error on set at a recipe photography shoot: sometimes you don’t know exactly what will harmonize in colour, shape and pattern until it’s in front of the lens.
 It’s important to accept that this is the way it works, and not be afraid to change things up, try something else – a different bowl or plate, an alternative angle, whatever it takes to make it work.
-And when it works, you know it!
+And with a recipe photography shoot, when it works, you know it!

 Hayley Burdett, Founder and CEO of Bay’s Kitchen says: “ I received about 200 final pics which is fantastic for our website, social media etc as it gives us lots of variety.
 I would highly recommend Pocket Creatives!
 And I will be using them again!”